 The brown recluse feeds on a wide variety of small insects.
 Cockroaches and other household pests can sustain spider infestations indoors.
 The brown recluse can live for long periods without food.
 The female lays eggs from May to August in sacs that contain 40 or more eggs, which she guards until she dies.
-A female will bare as many as 300 eggs during her lifetime.
+A female will bear as many as 300 eggs during her lifetime.
 These spiders mature in about 11 months and may live as long as two years.
 This spider can be found outdoors in sheltered corners among debris, under loose bark and stones, in wood piles, on docks and on boats.
-It is usually found indoors, especially in bathrooms, bedrooms, closets, garages, basements and cellars.
+The brown recluse is usually found indoors, especially in bathrooms, bedrooms, closets, garages, basements and cellars.
 Sometimes it takes shelter under furniture and rugs.

 Very few residual pesticides will effectively control spiders for any length of time.
-We have two products that have been proven effective for long term control.
+We have two products that have been proven effective for long-term control.
 One is a liquid concentrate, which can be sprayed on spider harborages for a treatment that will last for months.
-The other is a dust that can be applied in attics and wall voids and because it is water-proof, it can also be used in areas of high moisture.
+The other is a dust that can be applied in attics and wall voids and, because it is water-proof, it can also be used in areas of high moisture.